EMU: Cross-correlating EMU Pilot Survey 1 with Dark Energy Survey to validate the radio galaxy bias and redshift distribution: Data

 The photometric redshifts for MagLim galaxies were estimated using the Directional Neighbourhood Fitting algorithm \citep[DNF;][]{2016MNRAS.459.3078D, 2021ApJS..254...24S}.
 The DNF algorithm computes a point estimate $z_{\text{DNF}}$ of each galaxy's redshift by fitting through the $80$ nearest neighbours in colour-magnitude space constructed from a spectroscopic reference set.
 This reference set includes objects from $24$ different spectroscopic catalogues, such as the Sloan Digital Sky Survey (SDSS) DR14 \citep{2018ApJS..235...42A}, the Optical redshifts for the Dark Energy Survey program \citep[OzDES;][]{2020MNRAS.496...19L}, the VIMOS Public Extragalactic Redshift Survey \citep[VIPERS;][]{2014A&A...562A..23G}, and the Physics of the Accelerating Universe photometric catalogue \citep{2019MNRAS.484.4200E}.
 In addition to point estimates, DNF provides individual redshift posterior derived from the fitting residuals \citep{2022PhRvD.106j3530P}.

 The MagLim sample is divided into six tomographic bins with edges at $z =[0.20, 0.40, 0.55, 0.70, 0.85, 0.95, 1.05]$.
-However, due to issues identified in the galaxy sample above $z=0.85$ \cite{2022PhRvD.105b3520A}, we restrict our analysis to the first four tomographic bins for cross-correlation with EMU-PS1.
-The number density of galaxies in each of these four bins are provided in Table \ref{tab:phy_prop_emu_des}.
+The number density of galaxies in each of these six bins are provided in Table \ref{tab:phy_prop_emu_des}.
 The corresponding redshift distributions, validated using galaxy clustering cross-correlations \citep{2022MNRAS.513.5517C}, are shown in Figure \ref{fig:gal_dist_des_maglim}.
 The DES data used in this analysis are publicly available at \url{https://des.ncsa.illinois.edu/}.